Instanton confinement-deconfinement transitions: The stability of pseudogap phases and topological order: Introduction

 We will show that stable thermodynamic phases of confined instantons can exist independently of spontaneous symmetry breaking in generic systems which support topological defects.
 An important prerequisite is the presence of an intrinsic length scale distinct from the ultra-violet cut-off and unrelated to temperature or disorder.
 The new length scale is required in order to determine a finite coherence length $\xi$ of the matter field.
 If the instantons are neutralized within distances $\lambda<\xi$, then topological defects are well-defined and conserved for all practical purposes.
-The fractional quantum Hall state is an example: it lacks long-range order because the introduced vortices are mobile, but its filling factor $\nu$, the number of particles per vortex, is rationally quantized.
+The fractional quantum Hall state is an example: it lacks long-range order at least because the introduced vortices are mobile, but its filling factor $\nu$, the number of particles per vortex, is rationally quantized.
 Since charge is conserved, this is possible only if topological charge, or vorticity, is conserved as well.
+Another example may be the Nernst effect in the underdoped pseudogap state of cuprates \cite{Ong2001, Wang2006, Li2010}, which demonstrates coherent vortex dynamics in the absence of a Cooper pair condensate.
+Our findings give a theoretical support for such correlation phenomena, generalizing the thermodynamics of protected topological defects to finite temperatures and beyond topological order.
+We suggest that an instanton confinement phase transitions can be experimentally detected with quantum noise and specific heat measurements, at least in principle.